 Honors in the Major

-Students can earn Honors in the IECO Major by submitting a letter of intent during the junior year, writing a thesis based on original research taking IECO-401 during the senior year, the thesis judged as honors quality, earning a major GPA of at least 3.67, and earning a cumulative GPA of at least 3.33.
+Students can earn Honors in the IECO Major by submitting a letter of intent during the junior year, writing a thesis based on original research taking IECO-401 during the senior year, the thesis judged as honors quality, earning a major GPA of at least 3.67, and earning a cumulative GPA of at least 3.5 (Class of 2014 remains at the 3.33 threshold).
 In addition, students must successfully complete Honors Intermediate Microeconomics and Honors Intermediate Macroeconomics, or earn grades of A or A- in the regular sections of Intermediate Microeconomics and Intermediate Macroeconomics.

 The major in International Economics is organized into three subfields.